MartinKondor/positron/README.md

 Blazingly fast _functional_ deep learning library for Python.

-The main focus of Positron is to implement functions that are common (or rare) in Linear Algebra, but are not in Numpy by default.
+The main focuses of Positron are
+* Speed
+* Functions
+* Useability
+* Understandability

 _There is a [Medium Article](https://martinkondor.medium.com/positron-linear-algebra-library-for-python-8a3c5c3e1c00) written about this library, make sure to check it out!_